Dugy/bomba/README.md

 server.run();
 ```

-Again, you need to use `Bomba::ExpandingBuffer<>` as third template argument to `JsonRpcServer` to dynamically allocate a larger response buffers than 1 kiB.
-This restriction does not apply to downloaded files from `CachingFileServer`, their size is known when writing the response header and there is no need to keep the entire response in memory.
+This again will dynamically allocate if the response is larger than 1 kiB, [here](#changing-buffer-size)'s how to change it.
+This does not apply to downloaded files from `CachingFileServer`, their size is known when writing the response header and there is no need to keep the entire response in memory.

 #### A JSON-RPC server that can provide its documentation and web content
 The JSON-RPC protocol does not specify a format for describing the API, so a similar protocol's documentation can be generated to describe the API in good detail.